AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-forms.md

 >Make sure the **acMapping** property on the page's **jcr:content** node is set to **mapRecipient** or **profile** when using Adobe Campaign Classic or Adobe Campaign Standard, respectively
 >

-1. In AEM, in Sites, navigate to where you want to create a new page.
+1. In AEM, in Sites, navigate to where you want to create a page.
 1. Create a page and select **Adobe Campaign Classic Profile **or** Adobe Campaign Standard Profile** and click **Next**.

    ![chlimage_1-43](assets/chlimage_1-43a.png)